 As a parent, you are your child’s biggest fan and cheerleader.
-They look up to you and they look to you for direction.
-It is your duty to motivate your kid in life and help them when they need it.
-[Tweet This] Whether it is school, sports, or hobbies, motivate them to be the best that they can be.
+Your kids look up to you, and they look to you for direction.
+It is your duty to motivate your kids in life and help them when they need it.
+Whether it is school, sports, or hobbies, motivate them to be the best they can be.
 Here are 10 ways to motivate your child.

-When your child accomplishes their goals, let them know that you are proud of them.
+When your child accomplishes their goals, tell them you are proud of them.
 Celebrate these things together.
 In some cases, reward your child for their hard work.

 Let your child know that you believe in them.
 Tell them how great they are going to do.
 Dismiss any self-doubt or fears they may have.

 Learn about your child’s interests.
 Talk to your child about them and listen.
-It will show your children that you care and that they free to talk to you about their interests.
+It will show your children that you care and are free to talk to you about their interests.

 Encourage your children to discover what they are passionate about.
 It may take a few tries along the way.
 Support them on their journey towards passion and urge them to keep going until they find out what it is.